cfengine/documentation/manuals/design-center.markdown

 tutorial.
 Once you are familiar with the basic concepts and want to learn more about how things work internally, you can take a look at the [advanced walkthrough][design-center-advanced].

+You may also want to look at the
+[Design Center API reference guide][reference-design-center-api].

+Once you are ready to start writing Design Center sketches, you need to look at the
+[Sketch Structure][reference-design-center-sketch-structure]
+documentation.